Production company: Blast! Films

 The Channel: The World’s Busiest Waterway is an access-all-areas programme exploring the everyday workings of the Dover Strait.
 I addition to exploring the ocean there is also footage from inside the Channel Tunnel, including interviews with those who are responsible for maintaining the system that allows 17 million people to travel across the English Channel every year.

 Ramsgate is accredited as the home to England’s only Royal Harbour, developed in 1976.
 The scenic and charming marina resides 35 miles from the western French coast.
-Ramsgate has been used for filming by productions such as The Apprentice (2015) and Fit To Rule: How Royal Illness Changed History (2013).
+Ramsgate has been used for filming by productions such as The Apprentice (2015).

 The Channel Tunnel is the rail tunnel connecting Folkestone in Kent to Calais in France in just 35 minutes.
-The Channel Tunnel has been used for filming by productions such as The Tunnel: Sabotage (2016) and Megastructures: Built from Disaster (2009).
+The Channel Tunnel has been used for filming by productions such as The Tunnel: Sabotage (2016).

 The series starts on Wednesday 29th of November 2017 at 9PM on Channel Four and the fisherman’s episode will be the third instalment of The Channel: The World’s Busiest Waterway, which airs on 13th December 2017 at the same time.

 For more information about Kent’s Filming History please visit our Movie Map.